wellesley-bisc195/wellesley-bisc195.github.io/lectures-labs/Lecture03.md

 ### Step 8 - Test-driven development

-In preparation for completing the Needleman Wunch alignment, you should start thinking about how it will actually work.
+In preparation for completing the Needleman Wunsch alignment, you should start thinking about how it will actually work.
 Assume that you want to write a function `nwalign()` that takes 2 sequences and a scoring system,